sramkuma9/dbtestautomationpack/readMe.md

 4) Enter the translation data in translation excel file(resources/inputFiles)

 ### Execution:
-1) Install Java 11 locally
+1) Install Ubuntu 18.04.3 LTS
-2) Install maven
+2) Install Java (JRE & JDK) 11.0.6
+3) Install Apache Maven 3.6.0
 3) Clone the below gitlab repository: https://gitlab.com/sramkuma/dbtestautomationpack.git
 4) Run a mvn clean install for the above cloned repo in turn.
-This will install them into your local maven repository and execute the tests.
+This will install them into your local maven repository.
+5) To run the daily job execute the below from command line mvn surefire:test -Dtest=DailyJob
+6) To run the Weekend job execute the below from command line mvn surefire:test -Dtest=WeekendJob